Qiskit/qiskit.org/src/events/europe.md

 Qiskit Camp brings together the quantum community for an immersive experience consisting of training sessions, deep technical talks, and a hackathon with the Qiskit core development team.
 Learn about new updates to Qiskit and meet the people building it.

 The 2019 Qiskit Camp Europe will be hosted near Zurich, Switzerland from September 12-15.
 Invitations will be distributed prior to the event.
-If you are new to Qiskit or simply want to increase your proficiency in quantum computing, [Squid](https://qid.ethz.ch/) is offering a week long camp from September 8-12, 2019.
+If you are new to Qiskit or simply want to increase your proficiency in quantum computing, [Squid](https://qid.ethz.ch/) is offering a one week summer school from September 8-12, 2019.

 ## Location

-Qiskit Camp Europe will make history as the first hackathon to take place at the [Piz Gloria](https://schilthorn.ch/en/Welcome), a revolving restaurant at the top of Schilthorn Peak in Switzerland.
-Piz Gloria was originally made famous for being Blofeld's clinical facility in the James Bond movie [On Her Majesty's Secret Service](https://www.imdb.com/title/tt0064757/).
+Qiskit Camp Europe will be the first hackathon to take place at [Piz Gloria](https://schilthorn.ch/en/Welcome), a revolving restaurant at the top of Schilthorn Peak in Switzerland.
+Piz Gloria was originally made famous for being Blofeld's clinical facility in the James Bond movie _On Her Majesty's Secret Service_.

-Attendees will have accomodations in the scenic town of Mürren, a short gondola ride from the Piz Gloria.
+Accomodations will be provided in the scenic town of Mürren, a short gondola ride from Piz Gloria.

 <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d43892.612754946545!2d7.850263!3d46.5617639!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x478fa0711eae731b%3A0x1d7962d4f9617d61!2sM%C3%BCrren%2C+3825+Lauterbrunnen%2C+Switzerland!5e0!3m2!1sen!2sus!4v1561052610870!5m2!1sen!2sus" width="100%" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>